 You have probably heard of people who own gold in case of an apocalyptic scenario in which money becomes worthless paper.
 Is this a good idea?
 Most likely not but commodities may offer some protection against inflation at the very least.

 The liquidity of commodities can vary widely but if you buy wisely, you should be able to get your money back relatively easily.
 A huge drawback of commodities is the high volatility meaning you could lose money quickly.

 Overall, commodities as an asset class play a role in a diversified portfolio but they should not be your main investment.
 As a new investor, you are probably better off starting elsewhere.

-Asset classes by risk and return – Collectibles
+Asset classes risk and return profile – Collectibles

 The term “collectible” refers to valuable items that can be collected such as paintings, antiques, and wines.
 For reference, I am heavily biased against using collectibles as a form of investment (but some people do make money with this).

 Collectibles as asset class are not for every-day investors

 Collectibles are probably also less relevant for everyday investors as you would need to be wealthy already in order to afford to buy these collectibles and cover the additional cost for storage and maintenance.

 Just to complete the list: Collectibles are not very liquid as you would need to find a suitable buyer.
 If you cannot sell your collection, you would have to reduce the prices and may lose money.
 There is also the risk of damage from fire, floods, etc., or theft.

 The key to making money from collectibles is knowing which items will increase in value and what will sell in the future.
 If you are not an expert in the area, it is better to invest in any of the other classes listed above.